Skip to main content

 Harm Caused by Disordered Eating

 Many people who suffer with disordered eating patterns either minimize or do not fully realize the impact it has on their mental and physical health.
-This lack of understanding may unnecessarily exacerbate the harm of disordered eating.
-Detrimental consequences can include a greater risk of obesity and eating disorders, bone loss, gastrointestinal disturbances, electrolyte and fluid imbalances, low heart rate and blood pressure, increased anxiety, depression and social isolation.
+Consequences can include a greater risk of obesity and eating disorders, bone loss, gastrointestinal disturbances, electrolyte and fluid imbalances, low heart rate and blood pressure, increased anxiety, depression and social isolation.

 Registered dietitian nutritionists are vital to the detection and treatment of disordered eating.
 Often, patients referred to dietitians for nutrition counseling are unaware that their eating patterns are problematic or harmful.
 Working with a dietitian who has a background in counseling patients with eating disorders is an important step in treating disordered eating and preventing it from progressing to an eating disorder.